nearinj/Denoiser-Comparison/README.md

    The three pipelines are:
        DADA2
        UNOISE3
-       Deblur
+       Deblur.
-   None of the raw data is contained within this repository as it would easily exceed the maximum limit
+   None of the raw data is contained within this repository.
 ### Blast_db
 Contains all scripts used to modify any of the Database files All Databases were generated using blast tools